Sathiradissanayaka45/Soft-edge-labs/README.md

 - The backend code is located in the `backend` directory.
 - The frontend code is located in the `frontend` directory.

+For further questions or support, please refer to the documentation or contact support.